austinlasseter/graph-db/README.md

 export PATH=/usr/local/apache-tinkerpop-gremlin-console-3.4.10/bin/gremlin.sh:$PATH
 ```

-For the purpose of this project, I installed the Gremlin console in the parent directory of the `clonewars-datascience` directory.
+For the purpose of this project, I installed the Gremlin console in the parent directory of the primary directory.
 When you install the Gremlin console, it create a directory called `apache-tinkerpop-gremlin-console-3.4.10` which has a subdirectory called `data`.
 This is where I stored all data and outputs for my analysis.

 Once installed, the Groovy console is initiated from the `apache-tinkerpop-gremlin-console-3.4.10` directory as follows: